neznajko/lift/README.md

   --visual           ze old hacker (default: False)
 ```

-Most of them are self-explanatory but some of them require a bit more
+Most of them are self-explanatory but few of them require additional
-detailed explanation:
+explanation:

 * mode